Werner-Staeblein/Project-1/README.md

 ### submenu in footer
 To ease navigation, a submenu with links to important pages was included in the footer

+### confirmation of form submission
+User receives feedback upon successful submission of the contact form.

 # Technologies used

 - HTML, CSS